- Q. What kind of test subjects are included in EJU?

 Q. Which test subjects should I take?

-Please refer to the following “Schools Using the EJU” for a list of the schools which utilize the EJU in their admission processes.
+Please refer to the link below for a list of the schools which utilize EJU in their admission processes.

 Q. What type of test subject is Japan and the World?

-A. Japan and the World is a subject unique to the EJU.
+A. Japan and the World is a subject unique to EJU.
 It consists of questions selected from the “Civics” (primarily politics and economics), “Geography” and “History” courses taught at Japanese high schools.
 The subject matter is selected to measure basic knowledge, reading of materials and charts and general thinking skills in each field.
-For the specific content and syllabuses, please access the following “EJU Syllabus” web page.
+For the content and syllabuses, please refer to the link below.

 Q. Please provide any available references and study methods for the Japan and World test.

-Q. Does the EJU contain subjects in languages other than Japanese?
+Q. Does EJU contain subjects in languages other than Japanese?

-A. No, the exam does not include subjects in English or other foreign languages.
+A. No, EJU does not include subjects in English or other foreign languages.

 However, in order to evaluate basic abilities in other languages, some universities require that applicants take the school’s own foreign language tests in English or other languages, or submit results from the Test of English as a Foreign Language (TOEFL) or similar exams.
 Therefore, it is recommended that you always confirm in advance the specific requirements of the schools that you wish to attend.